 In all cities the class experiences some of the world’s most efficient intra-city transportation systems, using the interconnecting subway and train systems to get to all planned destinations, while visiting over 30 venues that include museums, galleries, temples, shrines, and gardens.

-In Search of Emptiness & Wabi Sabi
+In Search of Emptiness & Wabi Sabi (FULL)

 Instructor: Doug Akagi

 Tokyo & Kyoto, Japan: May 27–June 10, 2015

 SF campus: July 18, August 8 & 18